Mission Statement

 • Monthly seminars, provided by knowledgeable experts, will discuss mostly non-clinical aspects of being a veterinarian.

-• You can choose your favorite rotations (8 core and 1 elective).
+• You can choose your favorite rotations.

 • Rotations are supervised by VIN Consultants, including boarded specialists.